jaspitzer/obsidian/MHCII.md

 	- multiple roles for of acetylation
 	- [source1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1360741/)
 	- [source2](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC153210/)
+- histone acetylation on histone 4 over a large (>5kb) domain upstream of the TSS is observed afert ifn gamma stimulus

 #### methylation
 - associates with [[COMPASS_MLL]], with several of the component also being pulled down